juju/docs/src/en/commands.md

    **Summary:**

-   copy tools from the official tool store into a local model
+   Copy tools from the official tool store into a local model.

    **Options:**

    _--all  (= false)_

-   copy all versions, not just the latest
+   Copy all versions, not just the latest

    _--destination (= "")_

-   local destination directory
+   Local destination directory

+   DEPRECATED: use --local-dir instead

    _--dev  (= false)_

-   consider development versions as well as released ones
+   Consider development versions as well as released ones

    DEPRECATED: use --stream instead

    _--dry-run  (= false)_

-   don't copy, just print what would be copied
+   Don't copy, just print what would be copied

    _--local-dir (= "")_

-   local destination directory
+   Local destination directory

    _-m, --model (= "")_